**New dates & Special Covid-19 Prices**

 This class is intended for writers.
 You do not have to be published, but you do have to have some knowledge of the writing process, what goes into writing, etc.

-Week 5: April 20th (Videoconference 3 date to be determined)
+Week 5: May 25th (One hour Videoconference, date to be determined)

-The dates above are the days when the materials (video lesson with accompanying slideshow, readings, etc.) will be posted in Wet.Ink, the platform I use to teach my online courses.
+The dates above are the days when the materials (week’s lesson, readings, writing exercises, etc.) will be posted in Wet.Ink, the platform I use to teach my online courses.

 Note on Videoconferences: Attendance on the video-conferences is recommended but not required.
 They will be recorded and shared with participants.
 Platform: zoom.us